TNG/ApiCenter/README.md

 # ApiCenter

+ApiCenter keeps track of all the services that run in your organization.

-ApiCenter is an API specification repository.
-It is the sole resting place of all your [OpenAPI](https://www.openapis.org/) (formerly known as [Swagger](https://swagger.io/)) and [GraphQL](https://graphql.org/) specifications, so you never have to go look for them anymore.
-You can upload your specs, search through them, test them with [SwaggerUI](https://swagger.io/tools/swagger-ui/) or [GraphiQL](https://github.com/graphql/graphiql) and download them.
+It is a API specification repository.
+You can upload all your [OpenAPI](https://www.openapis.org/) (formerly known as [Swagger](https://swagger.io/)) specifications, so you never have to go look for them anymore.
+Search through them, test them with [SwaggerUI](https://swagger.io/tools/swagger-ui/) and download them.
+All in one central place.

-Gone are the days where specs might hide in some obscure folder in your source code, or somewhere in some wiki.
-All specs in one place, with all the comfort you want.
+It is an interface repository.
+Some services have more than one interface, or they maintain two versions of the same interface, or something else.
+ApiCenter can manage them all.

+It is, finally, a service repository.
+If you ever wanted to know which services depend on yours, ApiCenter can help you with the answer.
+It can also tell you which version they use, to make your changes easier.
+And, if you want to consume a new service, ApiCenter is also there for you, showing you their interfaces and specs and maybe letting you know about a new version (in the future).

 ## How to run